dhguohdf/wpecotemporadas/wp-content/plugins/post-expirator/readme.txt

 == Changelog ==

+**Version 2.1.3**

+* Fix: Default category selection now saves correctly on default settings screen

+**Version 2.1.2**

+* Security: Added form nonce for protect agaisnt possible CSRF
+* Security: Fixed XSS issue on settings pages
+* New: Added check to show if WP_CRON is enabled on diagnostics page
+* Fix: Minor Code Cleanup

 **Version 2.1.1**

-* FIX: Fixed php warning issue cause when post type defaults are not set
-* NEW: Added the option to disable post expirator for certain post types if desired
+* New: Added the option to disable post expirator for certain post types if desired
+* Fix: Fixed php warning issue cause when post type defaults are not set

 **Version 2.1.0**